OrnithopterX/Ornithopter-Crank-Designer/README.md

 leaving the calculator to find the best dihedral and anhedral, resulting in the lowest possible offset between the wings.
 [Thanks to Nathan Chronister for the idea]

-# Design Workflow

-The are three segments in the calculator:

-•The first is inputs

-•The second is place holders, (unless you are planning on developing or debugging, there is no need the worry about this part...)

-•And lastly is outputs.

 # Advanced Workflow

 To be added soon...